daquang/YAMDA/README.md

 git clone https://github.com/daquang/YAMDA.git
 ```

-Or download a stable release version (v0.1 should reproduce the paper's results exactly):
+Or download a stable release version (v0.1 should reproduce the paper's results exactly, but uses older libraries):
 ```
 wget https://github.com/daquang/YAMDA/archive/0.1.tar.gz
 ```

 YAMDA relies on several open source software packages.
 Links and version numbers for the packages used to develop and
 test YAMDA are listed below; however, typically any recent version of these packages should be fine for running YAMDA.
-The best and easiest way to install all dependencies is with [Anaconda](https://www.anaconda.com/) (5.1, Python 3.6
+The best and easiest way to install all dependencies is with [Anaconda](https://www.anaconda.com/) (5.2, Python 3.6
 version).
 Anaconda uses pre-built binaries for specific operating systems to allow simple installation of Python and
 non-Python software packages. macOS High Sierra or Ubuntu 18.04 is recommended.